awesomeeng/awesome-log/docs/LogFormatters.md

 	[object Object]
 	```

+## Formatters and Fields

+In your `Log.init()` you may specify a `fields` configuration property which determines what fields are popualted into each log entry.
+However, the Log Formatter you choose is not under any obligation to display all of the fields in a Log Entry.
+Some formatters may limit the set of shown fields intentionally.
+In particular, the Default formatter limits field output to `timestamp,pid,level,system,text,args`.
+Please see the [Configuration documentation](./docs/Configuration.md) for more details aboutt the `fields` configuration property.

 ## Writing a Custom Log Formatter

 AwesomeLog strives to be highly configurable.
 As such, you are completely able to add your own formatters to AwesomeLog.